ANANDMISHRAK/yourtube_like_clone/Readme.md

 ### Today Agenda

-write middleware start in app.js cors, use
+write build in middleware in app.js , like cros, use

 Write the class sentex of Responce send Error send

-    18 ) in app.js ---> npm i cookie-parser, cors
+18. in app.js ---> npm i cookie-parser, cors

-              18.1) install cors -> for kaha kaha se es backend pe request aa skta hai 18.2) .use(express.json())-> json , json form se data aa skta hai backed me 18.3) .use(express.urlencoded())--> url se data aa skta hai 18.4) .use(express.static("folder name))->>> koe static folder ko kahai hai 18.5) .use(cookieParser())-> cookie send krne ke liye
+    - 18.1) install cors -> for kaha kaha se es backend pe request aa skta hai
+    - 18.2) .use(express.json())-> json , json form se data aa skta hai backed me
+    - 18.3) .use(express.urlencoded())--> url se data aa skta hai
+    - 18.4) .use(express.static("folder name))->>> koe static folder ko kahai hai
+    - 18.5) .use(cookieParser())-> cookie send krne ke liye

-     19) in src-> utils-> asyncHandler.js
+19. in src-> utils-> asyncHandler.js

-         for formet to resulbe function -> baar baar DB connection ke liye
+    - for formet to callBack function -> baar baar DB connection ke liye

-     20) write class for error return syntex in src-> utils-> ApiError.js write class and constecter
+20. write class for error return syntex

+    - in src-> utils-> ApiError.js
+    - write class and constecter

-     21) write the syntex for Api Response in srx-> utils-> ApiResponse.js
+21. write the syntex for Api Response
+    - in srx-> utils-> ApiResponse.js

 # Day-04

 ### Today Agenda : now Start real Development of this Project

-     Create Model Its logic
+     Create Model & Its logic

-     22) Create User Model ---> in Src->Model--> user.model.js
+22. Create User Model ---> in Src->Model--> user.model.js

-         in user model :-> (userName, email, fullName, password, avatar, coverImage, refreshToken, accessTocken, UpdateTimes, WatchHistory) in which---> watchHistory count from Video Scheema model
+    - in user model :-> (userName, email, fullName, password, avatar, coverImage, refreshToken, accessTocken, UpdateTimes, WatchHistory)
+    - in which---> watchHistory count from Video Scheema model

-         coverImage and avatar not sore in Backend -> sore in other storage like Cloudnary or Amozone in Backend Database-> store address of image or video
+    - coverImage and avatar not sore in Backend -> sore in other storage like Cloudnary or Amozone in Backend Database-> store address of image or video

-          for create model need mongoose and Schema.
+    - for create model need mongoose and Schema.

-     23) create Video model Scheema under Src-> models-> video.models.js (videofile, thumbnail, title, description, duration, view, isPublished, owner--> from user)
+23. create Video model Scheema under Src-> models-> video.models.js

+    - (videofile, thumbnail, title, description, duration, view, isPublished, owner--> from user)

-     24) for DB query -> write mongoDB  aggregate pipline for this ---> npm i mongoose-aggregate-paginate-v2
+24. for DB query -> write mongoDB aggregate pipline

+    - for this ---> npm i mongoose-aggregate-paginate-v2

-         for password security ----> use bcrypt
+    - for password security ----> use bcrypt

-            this ----> npm i bcrypt
+      - this ----> npm i bcrypt

-          for token jwt---> npm i jsonwebtoken
+    - for token jwt---> npm i jsonwebtoken
-           token use tile key---> jo token dega usse information deunga token have 3 part:
+      - token use tile key---> jo token dega usse information deunga
+      - token have 3 part:
-                 1) header ::-> algoritm type
+        - 1.  header ::-> algoritm type
-                 2) payload data :::-> information what you want share
+        - 2.  payload data :::-> information what you want share
-                 3) verify signature and secret base encode ----> for verification of user.
+        - 3.  verify signature and secret base encode ----> for verification of user.

+25. befor save user iformation bcrypt the password
+    - for this in user.model.js -> use pre middleware
+    - this middleware take 2 paramere
+      - 1. Event
+      - 2. callback function
-    25) befor save user iformation bcrypt the password for this in user.model.js -> use pre middleware thus middleware take 2 paramere 1)Event 2)callback function before the Event execute the callback function the event work
+    - before the Event execute the callback function the event work

-    26) at sign in time we need to compair password so user put is original password and in DB have bcrupted password so compaire with the hepl od bcript model in user.model.js ----> write method for it ----->
+26) at sign in time we need to compair password

+    - so user put is original password and in DB have bcrupted password
+    - so compaire with the hepl od bcript model
+    - in user.model.js ----> write method for it ----->

 27) for Token
-        27.1) generate acces Token usint method using JWT 27.2) generate refresh Token using method using JWT in user.model.js
+    - 27.1) generate acces Token usint method using JWT
+    - 27.2) generate refresh Token using method using JWT
+    - in user.model.js

 # Day-05